Your property manager does most of the work.

 Landlord Reference

-a good archive for property owners in Old Town
+a useful archive for rental investors in Old Town

-- Before you move a tenant into your rental in Old Town
+- Before you rent out your investment in Old Town

 - Collections and evictions